Central Lakes Community Mental Health team

 About Southern DHB

-Queenstown, renowned for adventure sports, is also a base for exploring the region's vineyards and historic mining towns.
+Queenstown, it doesn't need much introduction - renowned for adventure sports, is also a base for exploring the region's vineyards and historic mining towns.
 Known for its outdoorsy lifestyle and adventure pursuits Queenstown is vibrant, buzzing with nightlife, live music, restaurants and cafes, a place where you can get away from the drawbacks of city living without losing that lifestyle completely.
 You'll find hiking and cycling trails; be assured, there's plenty to keep you busy, whatever you're interested in.
-Check out https://southernhealthcareers.nz/ for what the region and we can offer you and your whanau.

 Due to the fast paced nature of the DHB, our vacancy close dates may be subject to change.
 Don't delay, make sure you apply as soon as possible.